PGCert Public Health (International)

 Duration/mode 4 months full time

-Entry requirements Medical degree or bachelor degree with 2:1 (hons) in a health-related discipline + experience.
+Entry requirements Bachelor degree with 2:2 (hons) in a related subject + experience

 IELTS 6.5 overall, with no less than 6.0 in all components

-This programme provides public health professionals with an understanding of the health needs of populations and how to effectively intervene to strengthen health systems and improve health in an international context.
-You can learn to:
+This programme provides public health professionals with a basic understanding of the health needs of populations and how to intervene effectively to strengthen health services and systems and improve health in an international context.

-- evaluate different strategies for disease control in order to select the most effective and feasible programmes
+- evaluate different strategies for disease control to select the most effective and feasible programmes

 - discuss ethical issues, and adopt and justify an appropriate ethical stance.